 - Now your child can print the pictures and take a closer look at how they tuned out.
 Did she capture a landscape as perfectly as Ansel Adams?
 Help her find the perfect spot for displaying her favorite finished print.

 Did You Know:

-Ansel Adams was a pianist before becoming a photographer and made the decision to pick up the camera after a visit to Yosemite National Park in 1916.
+Ansel Adams was a pianist before becoming a photographer and decided to pick up the camera after a visit to Yosemite National Park in 1916.
 He also helped establish the San Francisco Art Institute in California.